 Development—also known as fundraising or institutional advancement—is essential to the life and goals of any nonprofit organization.
 It's how these vital institutions acquire the funds to make repairs, improvements, and expansions, or simply to continue operating.
-The people who move this system forward are development associates: skilled communicators who generate financial resources for their organizations.
-Some job duties of development associates include:
+Skilled communicators and analysts, development associates work in a variety of ways to generate financial resources for their organizations.
+Some job duties include the following:

 - Writing fundraising appeals and acknowledgment letters

 - Processing donations and entering fundraising data into the department’s database of choice

 - Coordinating and planning cultivation and fundraising events